fkaduk/kobodeck/README.md

 ## Uninstall

-Empty the file `.adds/kobodeck/kobodeck.toml`
-(delete its contents, but keep the file) and connect to Wi-Fi.
+Delete the file `.adds/kobodeck/kobodeck.toml` and connect to Wi-Fi.
 Kobodeck will remove the installed files, without deleting downloaded articles, and exit.
-If uninstall succeeded, `.adds/kobodeck/` will no longer exist.
+The `.adds/kobodeck/` directory and its contents, including logs, are preserved.

 ### Manual uninstall